Gluten-Free Almond-Coconut Strawberry Shortcakes

 - 3 tablespoons honey

-- 1/2 teaspoon almond extract (could substitute vanilla extract)
+- 1/2 teaspoon almond extract (may substitute vanilla extract)

-- Toppings as desired: sliced strawberries; milk, whipped cream, or yogurt; slivered almonds; grated coconut
+- Toppings as desired: sliced strawberries; milk, whipped cream, or yogurt; slivered almonds; shredded coconut

 - Combine the almond and coconut flours, baking soda, and salt in a medium bowl.
 Whisk together the remaining ingredients in a small bowl, and add to the flour mixture.
 Combine well.